riyadvaliyev/CSC207-Project/README.md

    choose to receive treatment.
 3. A chatting feature, including text, pictures, and video, between the doctor and patient to provide treatment.

-Users and practitioners will be able to log in and log out of accounts, and basic user information will be stored via MongoDB.
+Users and practitioners will be able to log in and out of the accounts, and basic user information will be stored via MongoDB.

 ## APIs